Dave-team/Knowledge-base/Priorities.md

 - Embrace the challenges with confidence and optimism
 - Be social.
 Show interest and want to get to know others and also allow them to get to know me
 - Realize that work is not life.
 Seperate the two and don't let it take over your life.
 Don’t take work personally.
 Have a positive mindset that we can fix things and never forget that others are there to help you too
+- Visualize yourself being head of BI - you know the right things to do and those things are getting done.
+Keep a calm mind, take steps back to see the bigger picture and communicate with confidence.
+- Take 30 mins each day to go through bookmarks / content to stay up to date on the latest.
+- Stay up to date on DBT & Locally Optimistic Slack

+### Development
+  - Take more initiative in meetings
+  - Be proactive with onboarding people
+  -